Prostate function, structure, lobes, Benign enlargement of prostate & malignant prostatic tumor

 It is composed of the following

 - Secretory acini: prostate is a compound tubuloalveolar (acinar) gland.
-Glandular acini of the prostate is embedded in the dense stroma.
+The glandular acini of the prostate is embedded in the dense stroma.

 Prostatic acini are irregular in outline and lined by simple columnar epithelium. occasionally patches of simple cuboidal, squamous, or pseudostratified columnar epithelium are present.